nyanlynntherazi/UNPACK_TABLE/README.md

 1. Create or open an existing spreadsheet in Google Sheets.
 2. Select the menu item Tools > Script editor.
 If you are presented with a welcome screen, click Blank Project on the left to start a new project.
 3. Delete any code in the script editor.
-Copy and paste the code from zlookup.gs into the script editor.
+Copy and paste the code from UNPACK_TABLE.gs into the script editor.
 4. Select the menu item File > Save.
 Give the script project a name and click OK.
 5. All done!
 Now you can use the custom function.